Regd.No.: 126198/071/072

 What Is Included ?

-• Pickups and drops from hotels and airport.
+• Pickups and drops from hotels and airports.

 • Breakfast in Kathmandu.

-• All necessary paper work and National Park permits \TIMS.
+• All necessary paperwork and National Park permits \TIMS.

-• Domestic flights (ktm-lukla –ktm) and airport departure taxes (allowed to carry a maximum of 15 Kg Luggage) altogether including both back pack and day bag.
+• Domestic flights (ktm-lukla –ktm) and airport departure taxes (allowed to carry a maximum of 15 Kg Luggage) altogether including both backpack and day bag.

 • All our government taxes. vat, tourist service charges.

-• An experienced, knowledgeable, helpful, friendly and English-speakingguide.
+• An experienced, knowledgeable, helpful, friendly, and English-speaking guide.

 • Down jacket and sleeping bag by team Himalaya (which need to be returned after the trek).